progressdb/ProgressDB/server/docs/kms.md

  - The server no longer auto-spawns a KMS child by default; it can run in embedded mode (in-process) or talk to an external `progressdb-kms` process via the remote client.
  - `server/pkg/security` — pluggable security bridge.
-The server calls `security.CreateDEKForThread`, `security.EncryptWithKey`, `security.DecryptWithKey` to interact with the provider.
+The server calls `security.CreateDEKForThread`, `security.EncryptWithDEK`, `security.DecryptWithDEK` to interact with the provider.
 - `server/pkg/store` — stores wrapped DEK metadata, thread->key mapping, and messages.

 ## Runtime flow (normal)

 1. On startup the server either initializes an embedded KMS provider (in-process) or connects to an external `progressdb-kms` process.
 Communication with an external KMS uses HTTP over TCP.
 2. In external mode the server constructs a `RemoteClient` pointing at the configured endpoint and delegates KMS operations to it.
-3. When storing a message, the server asks for the thread DEK (`CreateDEKForThread` if missing) and calls `EncryptWithKey(keyID, plaintext)` which is executed inside KMS.
+3. When storing a message, the server asks for the thread DEK (`CreateDEKForThread` if missing) and calls `EncryptWithDEK(keyID, plaintext)` which is executed inside KMS.
 The server never holds raw DEKs.
-4. When reading, the server calls `DecryptWithKey(keyID, ciphertext)` and receives plaintext from KMS.
+4. When reading, the server calls `DecryptWithDEK(keyID, ciphertext)` and receives plaintext from KMS.

 ## Authentication & Authorization